Transnistria

-Toponymy
+Toponymy and terminology

 The region can also be referred to in English as Dniesteria, Trans-Dniester, Transdniester or Transdniestria.
 These names are adaptations of the Romanian colloquial name of the region, Transnistria, meaning "beyond the Dniester".
 The term Transnistria was used in relation to eastern Moldova for the first time in the year 1989, in the election slogan of Leonida Lari, the deputy and member of the Popular Front of Moldova formed during the reforms of the last Soviet leader Mikhail Gorbachev, when she stated:

 I will throw out the invaders, aliens and mankurt over the Dniester, I will throw them out of Transnistria, and you, the Romanians, are the real owners of this long-suffering land ...
 We will make them speak Romanian, respect our language, our culture!

 The documents of the government of Moldova refer to the region as Stînga Nistrului, meaning "Left (Bank) of the Dniester", or in full, Unitățile Administrativ-Teritoriale din Stînga Nistrului ("Administrative-territorial unit(s) of the Left Bank of the Dniester").